Matty-El/velo-route/README.md

 -   This section has copyright wording and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.

-_Note: The social media links currently link to the social media websites and not Trail Running UK specific pages_
+_Note: The social media links currently link to the social media websites and not VeloRoute specific pages_

 #### Future features

-In future additional content will be added to the website including product reviews, race reviews and a blog related to training and races entered.
+-   The ability for users to add ratings to the routes that have been added.

 ---